mgiraldo/mansion-maniac/README.md

+# Deprecated

+As of October 2024, Mansion Maniac will no longer be updated by NYPL and will soon be archived.
+Source code for the site is available here: https://github.com/nypl-publicdomain/mansion-maniac and the digitized Apartment Houses of the Metropolis collection can be viewed here: https://digitalcollections.nypl.org/collections/apartment-houses-of-the-metropolis.

-# Mansion Maniac
+## Mansion Maniac

-## Build your own Manhattan Mansion!
+### Build your own Manhattan Mansion!

 This is a procedural maze/dungeon builder that uses blueprints from NYPL's [Apartment Houses of the Metropolis](http://digitalcollections.nypl.org/collections/apartment-houses-of-the-metropolis#/?tab=about) collection.
 Individual rooms were cut out from the images in the collection and manually annotated with the [room editor](#room-editor).
 This places every room in a square grid that then allows for the player's avatar to explore.